"Three Cups of Tea" author to pay $1 million to U.S. charity

 Mortenson’s charity received $100,000 from President Barack Obama’s $1.4 million Nobel Peace Prize award that Obama won in 2009.
 The author and philanthropist received other support from high profile backers and took numerous awards before the April 2011 “60 Minutes” report.

-Mortenson defended his account in “Three Cups of Tea” in a statement to Montana newspaper the Bozeman Daily Chronicle around the time the “60 Minutes” piece aired.
-“I stand by the information conveyed in my book,” he said.

-Karin Ronnow, a spokeswoman for the Central Asia Institute, stressed that the attorney general was not investigating allegations about the book’s narrative.

 Mortenson in June 2011 underwent open heart surgery to repair a large hole in his heart, and he temporarily stepped down as executive director of the organization.
-In late 2011, he permanently gave up the position, Ronnow said.
+In late 2011, he permanently gave up the position, said Karin Ronnow, a spokeswoman for the organization.

 “He’ll always be our founder - he’s the heart and soul and he’s not going anywhere.
 And thank God,” she said.

-Under the settlement with the Montana attorney general, Mortenson will remain with CAI, based in Bozeman, Montana, and stay on the organization’s board but as a non-voting member.
+Under the settlement with the Montana attorney general, Mortenson will remain with CAI and stay on the organization’s board but as a non-voting member.

-The agreement also calls for a new board to run the charity, based on a finding that it failed to fulfill some of its responsibilities in handling the relationship between the charity and Mortenson.
+The agreement also calls for a new board to run the charity.

 Writing by Alex Dobuzinskis; Editing by Jackie Frank